Start with bulbs that are firm and dry with no signs of mold or decay.

 - Place bulb on top of pebbles and position so only the top of the bulb is exposed.
 With hydroponics, plant slightly deeper than soil for stability.

 - Fill in around the bulb with remaining pebbles and pack down tightly.
 Bulb should be a snug fit and stable in the pot.
 If the bulb is wobbly, start over and 1) plant a little deeper or 2) move to a smaller grow pot.

 - Insert water gauge in culture pot and put plant in decorative container.

-- Position plant in a sunny window (at least 4-6 hrs of direct sun if possible).
+- Put plant in a sunny window where it gets at least 4-6 hrs of direct sun if possible.

 - Water sparing at first - only to 1/4 on gauge.
 After bulb "wakes up" and shows about 2" of growth on flower stalk, gradually increase water to 1/2 on gauge.
 Always wait until system is completely dry between waterings.

+2. Don't force them.
 Bloom stalk will start growing in 10-14 days.
-Don't force them - some bulbs simply take longer than others to get going.
+Some bulbs take longer than others to get going.

 As flower stalk matures, rotate plant frequently to encourage it to grow straight.

-Cool temperatures will prolong booms.
+3. Cool temperatures prolong blooms.
 After the flowers start opening, move plant away from sun and display wherever it looks its best.
 Plant has stored up enough energy to complete the bloom cycle without sun.